NethermindEth/Forta-Agents/Benqi-Agents/DelegationMonitor/README.md

 ## Test Data

 There are no transactions including delegate votes on QI contract.
 We have deployed a PoC contract to emit the monitored events.
-The agent behaviour can be verified with the following test transactions (Avalanche):
+The agent behaviour can be verified with the following test transactions (Avalanche Testnet):

 > note that `provideHandleTransaction` inputs in the default export of `agent.ts` need to be changed to use `TEST_QI_CONTRACT` instead of `QI_CONTRACT`.
 The agent behaviour can be verified with the following transactions: